 Numerous rivers including Shishged, Tengisiin gol, Jargalant in the spectacular green plateau of Darkhadiin Kroger and Tsagaan Nuur like are famous destinations.
 Varied ethnic groups including Khalkha, Buriyat and Darkhat people inhabit the nearby forest and mountainous region, and the Tsaatan reindeer herders live in the northern taiga forest of Huvsgul aimag.

-Known as the “dark blue pearl” of Mongolia, lake Huvsgul is one of the largest lakes and it features one of the most spectacular areas of the country.
-Bordered to the north by Sayan Mountain and to the west by the Horidol Saridag Range, the lake is 136 kilometers long and 36 kilometers wide stretching from north to south.
+Known as the “dark blue pearl” of Mongolia, Lake Huvsgul is one of the largest lakes and it features one of the most spectacular areas of the country.
+Bordered to the north by Sayan Mountain and to the west by the Horidol Saridag Range, the lake is 136 kilometres long and 36 kilometres wide stretching from north to south.

 68 species of mammals, including ibex, argali sheep, elk, reindeer, musk deer, brown bear, lynx, marten, wolf, beaver, moose, 244 species of birds inhabit the lake and its surrounding area and the lake itself is habitat for 9 species of fish, including Siberian grayling and lenok.